Roasting (metallurgy)

-Roasting is a process of heating a sulfide ore to a high temperature in the presence of air.
+Roasting is a process of heating an ore under flowing air.
 It is a step in the processing of certain ores.
 More specifically, roasting is often a metallurgical process involving gas–solid reactions at elevated temperatures with the goal of purifying the metal component(s).
 Often before roasting, the ore has already been partially purified, e.g. by froth flotation.
 The concentrate is mixed with other materials to facilitate the process.
 The technology is useful in making certain ores usable but it can also be a serious source of air pollution.

 Roasting consists of thermal gas–solid reactions, which can include oxidation, reduction, chlorination, sulfation, and pyrohydrolysis.
 In roasting, the ore or ore concentrate is treated with very hot air.
 This process is generally applied to sulfide minerals.
 During roasting, the sulfide is converted to an oxide, and sulfur is released as sulfur dioxide, a gas.
 For the ores Cu2S (chalcocite) and ZnS (sphalerite), balanced equations for the roasting are: